Preterm infant; Preemie; Premie; Neonatal - premie; NICU - premie

 If a woman goes into labor before 37 weeks, it is called preterm labor.

 Late preterm babies who are born between 35 and 37 weeks gestation may not look premature.
-They may not be admitted to an intensive care unit, but they are still at risk for more problems than full-term babies.
+They may not be admitted to a neonatal intensive care unit (NICU), but they are still at risk for more problems than full-term babies.

 Health conditions in the mother, such as diabetes, heart disease, and kidney disease, may contribute to preterm labor.
 Often, the cause of preterm labor is unknown.
-15% of all premature births are multiple pregnancies, such as twins or triplets.
+Some premature births are multiple pregnancies, such as twins or triplets.

 Different pregnancy-related problems increase the risk of preterm labor or early delivery: